Trademarks - Eurasia: Lexology GTDT Practice Guides

 - Are applications published for opposition?
 May a third party oppose an application prior to registration, or seek cancellation of a trademark or service mark after registration?
 What are the primary bases of such challenges, and what are the procedures?
 May a brand owner oppose a bad-faith application for its mark in a jurisdiction in which it does not have protection?
 What is the typical range of costs associated with a third-party opposition or cancellation proceeding?

-- Third-party observations may be submitted to the receiving office within three months from the publication of the application.
+Third-party observations may be submitted to the receiving office within three months of the publication of the application.
 The receiving office must publish the observations and inform the applicant within five working days.
 The applicant may respond to the observations within three months.